 By Technology:

-Besides, the solar photovoltaic segment growing at a rapid rate.
+Besides, the solar photovoltaic segment is growing at a rapid rate.
 The rising installation of solar PV across the globe particularly in developing nation such as China and India.
-As per the data published by the International Energy Agency, China has invested over USD 50 billion in new PV supply capacity – ten times more than Europe.
-Thus, the aforementioned stats drives the segment expansion.
+As per the data published by the International Energy Agency, China has invested over USD 50 billion in new PV supply capacity—ten times more than Europe.
+Thus, the aforementioned stats drive the segment expansion.

 By Application:

-On the other hand, the residential segment is expected to grow at the fastest rate over the forecast period owing to the rising emphasis on renewable source of energy.
+On the other hand, the residential segment is expected to grow at the fastest rate over the forecast period owing to the rising emphasis on renewable sources of energy.

 Report Scope